Erik-Aku/README-Generator/final/README.md

   ## Installation

-  npm install
+  Run npm install to install "inquirer"

   ## Usage

-  To save time on README Generation
+  Used to easily generate README files from the command line

   ## License

-  MIT
+  This application is covered under the MIT license

   ## Contributing

-  Fork the Repo
+  Please fork the project to contribute

   ## Tests

-  No Tests
+  There are no tests for the project

   ## Questions

   - GitHub Username: Erik-Aku

-  - You can contact me at: erikaku@gmail.com
+  - You can contact me at: erikaku45@gmail.com